 What it is: Minimal, lightweight Node.js framework.
 You build the structure yourself.

-Best for: Microservices, APIs, teams that know exactly what they want and don't need conventions.
+Best for: Microservices, APIs, teams that know exactly what they want and do not need conventions.

 Strengths: